emlid/emlid-docs/docs/reach/common/quickstart/downloading-files.md

 ??? note "Reach RS2 workflow"

-	When the Power LEDs and Power Button stay solid, check the network LED status.
+	When the Power LEDs and Power button stay solid, check the Network LED status.

-	* **Network LED is solid white.** Reach is in hotspot mode and you can connect your laptop ot phone to it.
-[Click this link to continue following the guide.](#reach-is-in-hotspot-mode)
+	* **Network LED is solid white.** Reach is in [hotspot mode](#reach-is-in-hotspot-mode) and you can connect your laptop ot phone to it.
-	* **Network LED is solid blue.** Reach is in client mode and connected to the Wi-Fi network.
-[Proceed to this part of the guide to continue.](#reach-is-in-client-mode)
+	* **Network LED is solid blue.** Reach is in [client mode](#reach-is-in-hotspot-mode) and connected to the Wi-Fi network.
 	<br>

 	|Hotspot mode|Client mode|
 	|:----------:|:---------:|
 	|<img src="../img/quickstart/downloading-files/hotspot.png" style="height: 200px;">|<img src="../img/quickstart/downloading-files/client-mode.png" style="height: 200px;">|

-##Connecting to ReachView
+##Connecting to ReachView 3

 ### Reach is in hotspot mode

-??? note "Connecting via Reachview app (iOS/Android device)"
+??? note "Connecting via the Reachview 3 app (iOS/Android device)"

-	1. Get the app from [Google Play](https://play.google.com/store/apps/details?id=com.reachview) or [Apple Store](https://itunes.apple.com/us/app/reachview/id1295196887?mt=8)
+	1. Get the app from [Google Play](https://play.google.com/store/apps/details?id=com.emlid.reachview3) or [Apple Store](https://apps.apple.com/us/app/reachview-3/id1463967138)
-	2. Go to Wi-Fi settings on your device
+	2. Go to *Wi-Fi settings* on your device
 	3. Connect to Reach hotspot.
 It appears as **reach:XX:XX**
 	4. Enter password **emlidreach**
-	5. Launch ReachView app
+	5. Launch ReachView 3
 	6. Choose Reach from the list

 ??? note "Connecting via a web browser (any device)"

-	1. Go to Wi-Fi settings on your device
+	1. Go to *Wi-Fi settings* on your device
 	2. Connect to Reach hotspot.
 It appears as **reach:XX:XX**
 	3. Enter password **emlidreach**

 		!!! tip "Windows OS"
-			If Windows suggests you to enter the PIN from the router label to connect to the network, choose **Connect using a security key instead** option.
+			If Windows suggests you to enter the PIN from the router label to connect to the network, choose *Connect using a security key instead* option.

 	4. Launch a web browser (we recommend using Chrome or Mozilla)
 	5. Go to 192.168.42.1